Frigate "Pallada": Background

-According to Goncharov's commentaries to the first published fragment of the book ("Ryukyu Islands", Otechestvennye Zapiski, April 1855), he "started to keep a diary during the trip and to sent his notes back home to friends occasionally... so as to avoid later questions as: 'where have you been, and what have you seen.'"
-Some of these letters survived and were later published by Literaturnoye Nasledstvo (books 22-24).
+According to Goncharov's commentaries to the first published fragment of the book ("Ryukyu Islands", Otechestvennye Zapiski, April 1855), he "started to keep a diary during the trip and to send his notes back home to friends occasionally... so as to avoid later questions as: 'where have you been, and what have you seen.'"
+Some of these letters survived and were later published by Literaturnoye Nasledstvo (books 22–24).
 The logbook that Goncharov kept during the trip has been lost and it remained uncertain to what extent its entries might have been used in the book.

 While on board the ship, Goncharov started to shape his notes into literary form.
 In a 26 March 1854 letter he wrote: "I started my [literary] studies, and to my amazement experienced such a drive that now my suitcase is stuffed with travellers' notes as a result...
 [Many of these notes] are in good enough order to be sent to print straight away."

 Characters

 While all of the book's characters were real (and some of them very well known) people, none of them appeared under their real names in the pre-1917 editions.
-Some were given nicknames (Major general Alexander Khalezov featured here as Oldman, Дед), others, like the author and scientist (later academician) Konstantin Posyet or the ethnographer and scholar Archimandrite Avvakum (Dmitry S. Chestnoy, 1801-1866) were represented by their names' first letters.
+Some were given nicknames (Major general Alexander Khalezov featured here as Oldman, Дед), others, like the author and scientist (later academician) Konstantin Posyet or the ethnographer and scholar Archimandrite Avvakum (Dmitry S. Chestnoy, 1801–1866) were represented by their names' first letters.
 For decades the readers were unaware of the identities of the true people behind the characters described in the book.

 Mixing famous people (like Khalezov for whom that was his fourth round-the-world naval trip) with common sailors and caring for human traits, qualities, modes of speech rather than ranks or titles, Goncharov created a vast and curiously democratic gallery of vivid, memorable characters, which gave the book its distinctly 'novelistic' feel, according to the critic and biographer K. N. Tyunkin.